-Having just been to a screening of Peterson Jackson’s They Won’t Grow Old, the astounding tour-de-force of documentary film images from the trenches of the Great War (1914-18), with a pipe sticking out of every third soldier’s mouth, I think the rationale behind these wide bands at the time was purely functional.
+Having just been to a screening of Peter Jackson’s They Won’t Grow Old, the astounding tour-de-force of documentary film images from the trenches of the Great War (1914-18), with a pipe sticking out of every third soldier’s mouth, I think the rationale behind these wide bands at the time may have been functional.
 Smokers needed their briars to take a pounding and the bands created extra strength between tenon and mortise.

 The Side-by-Side Comparison

-Like the 2015 POY, which was modeled on the 1906 “Jap” but not physically identical, the POY2019 999 is probably best understood as an homage or rethinking of the original.
+Like the 2015 POY, which was modeled on the 1906 “Jap” but not physically identical, the POY2019 999 is thus best understood as an homage of the original.
 I’ve talked to two devoted Peterson 999 fans with different opinions on this.
 One is disappointed that it isn’t an exact reproduction of the earlier chubby john bull and one is pleased that it isn’t.

 I can see both points of view, but when I look at the photo above I lean toward the opinion of the friend who believes this version is something new and fresh and a great addition to the shape chart.
 She loves the extra-wide sterling band, thinking it adds a lot of visual charm: “The band tells you right away it’s not supposed to be an exact reproduction, but meant to carry the idea forward to a new generation of smokers.
 If I wanted a 1950s john bull, I know where to get one.
 I don’t think that’s the point here.
 Peterson isn’t saying this is an antique reproduction, after all, but something new.”